almibe/ligature-desktop/README.md

 ## Testing

-This project uses lerna so to run all the unit test suites issue the following command:
+This project uses pnpm so to run all the unit test suites issue the following command:

-`lerna run test`
+`pnpm test`

 To run browser based tests issue the following commands: